skyglass/spring-boot-kafka-movie-bets/README.md

 - Don't Panic! `env` folder is included to .gitignore.
 You will not reveal your secrets with git commit! :)
 - Make sure you set your own values for CONTAINER_REGISTRY, BASE_URL, API_BASE_URL and KEYCLOAK_BASE_URL (replace `skycomposer.net` with the name of your domain)

-- register your domain and enable TLS on AKS Ingress with Lestencrypt: https://medium.com/@jainchirag8001/tls-on-aks-ingress-with-letsencrypt-f42d65725a3
+- Register your domain and enable TLS on AKS Ingress with Lestencrypt: https://medium.com/@jainchirag8001/tls-on-aks-ingress-with-letsencrypt-f42d65725a3
 - Make sure you provide your email for CA cluster issuer in `k8s/cert/cluser-issuer.yml` Kubernetes resource (see more details in the article)
 - Make sure you installed ingress controller with helm (see more details in the article)
 - Make sure you installed all other kubernetes resources and followed other instructions in the article